myriambyu/startup/README.md

 - **Database** 10% - Placeholder for database data represented by vocabulary word flashcards on the flashcard page.
 - **WebSocket** - The count of total users mastered on the progress page.

+## CSS deliverable

+➡️ I used CSS to style my application

+- **Header, footer, and main content body** - Used CSS to style these elements in each page of the application.
+- **Navigation Elements** - Each page has a consistently styled navigation bar.
+- **Window Resizing** - Flex is used to adjust the sizing of the content to match different window sizes.
+The header and footer dissapear and the sizing and layout of certain elements change to match smaller screens.
+- **Elements** - Used consistent colors and a balance of space to content.
+- **Text Content** -The font and basic layout is consistent.
+- **Images** -The images are sized to match the layout of the application.